zmon1010/kendo-ui-core/docs/knowledge-base/checkbox-selection-select-rows-on-load.md

 ---
-title: How To Select Rows Based on the DataItem Programmatically
+title: Select Grid Rows Programmatically Based on the DataItem
-description: An example on how to select rows based on the values of the data items.
+description: An example on how to select rows in a Kendo UI Grid based on the values of the data items.
 type: how-to
-page_title: Automatically Check Checkboxes on Load in the Grid
+page_title: Automatically Check Checkboxes on Load | Kendo UI Grid
 slug: checkbox-selection-select-rows-on-load
 tags: checkbox selection, grid, kendo ui
-teampulseid:
 ticketid: 1117204
-pitsid:
 ---

 ## Environment

 <table>
  <tr>
   <td>Product</td>